kubeflow/website/content/en/docs/components/pipelines/v2/cli.md

 <!-- TODO: Standardize inline references to KFP CLI SDK -->

 <!-- TODO: use /latest instead of /master when SDK goes GA -->
 This section provides a summary of the available commands in the KFP CLI.
-For more comprehensive documentation about all the available commands in the KFP CLI, see [Command Line Interface][cli-reference-docs] in the [KFP SDK API reference][kfp-sdk-api-ref].
+For more comprehensive documentation about all the available commands in the KFP CLI, see [Command Line Interface][cli-reference-docs] in the [KFP SDK reference documentation][kfp-sdk-api-ref].

 ## Usage
 The KFP CLI is installed with the KFP SDK as `kfp`.